lysialeao/rede-farmaceuticos/README.md

 To make the project run...
-Clone this repo on your machine and install the dependencies with `npm install` Afterwards, run the migrations to create the database with `npx sequelize db:migrate`
+Clone this repo on your machine and install the dependencies with `npm install` Check your database access credentials in the project config Afterwards, run the migrations to create the database with `npx sequelize db:create` and `npx sequelize db:migrate`

 After that, the application will be running on localhost:80, ready to be used!